7axm1/7axm1.github.io/_posts/2019-11-16-htb-writeup-Networked.md

 ![network_upload_1](/images/htb/Networked/network_upload_1.png)

-Now we can browse and uplad the `reverse.php.gif` file and we get the following result.
+Now we can browse and upload the `reverse.php.gif` file and we get the following result.

 ![netwrk_upload_2](/images/htb/Networked/network_upload_2.png)